nuin/zientzilaria-blog/source/_posts/2008-02-15-parsing-a-genbank-file-another-approach.markdown

 similar fashion.
 In order to get the sequence we have to do a small trick, that can be seen on the excerpt below

-{% codeblock lang:python %}elif line.find('/translation') >= 0:
+{% codeblock lang:python %}
+elif line.find('/translation') >= 0:
 	sequence = line[line.find('=') + 2:]
 	temp = gene_data.index(line)
 	for i in range(temp+1, len(gene_data)):
 		sequence += gene_data[i].strip(){% endcodeblock %}

- We find the beginning of the
-translation information by checking the line that contains `/translation` and we extract the initial part of the sequence my finding the equal sign and getting everything after it.
+ We find the beginning of the translation information by checking the line that contains `/translation` and we extract the initial part of the sequence my finding the equal sign and getting everything after it.
 Then the trick.
 We know that the end of the translation information will be the last